GSA-TTS/usagov-benefits-eligibility/content/benefits/va-medallion.md

   name: "U.S. Department of Veteran Affairs"
   link: https://www.va.gov/burials-memorials/memorial-items/headstones-markers-medallions/

-summary: "Some veterans who are buried in a private cemetery, including veterans of the National Guard, may be eligible for a headstone medallion or grave marker and Presidential Memorial Certificate."
+summary: "Some veterans who are buried in a private cemetery, including veterans of the National Guard, may be eligible for a headstone medallion."

 eligibility:
   # In the order you want the criteria to display, list criteriaKeys from the csv here, each followed by a comma-separated list of which values indicate eligibility for that criteria.
 Wrap individual values in quotes if they have inner commas.